Expressive Arts Workshops for Overwhelmed Neurodivergent Adults (Online)

 No expectation to “get it right.”

-You come as you are.
+You get to come exactly as you are.

 When They Happen

-They usually take place on a Friday during the day.
+Most sessions take place on a Friday during the day.

 Who These Workshops Tend to Serve Well